National Arboretum, Canberra - Succulent Garden

 In other months, we meet outdoors - members only events.

 Visitors and non-members are always welcome at indoor meetings.
 If you wish, email us beforehand for details.

 Meetings include talks and demonstrations.
 Members share their knowledge, ideas and experience of growing cacti and succulents in the Canberra climate.
 Refreshments are provided and members may borrow books and journals from the library.
 Books, plants and pots are often available for sale at meetings.
 We have lucky door prizes, and show-and-tell.
 Bring your flowering succulent, we'd love to see it.

 The Society has held this competition several times.
 It has been a chance to show off our favourite potted succulent or cactus - or even pot.
 Many members showed decorated pots, some with miniature garden tools.
 One even had a miniature cactus magazine.

 - This is a friendly, informal, open competition for fun.

 - Judging will be based mostly on aesthetics and creativity (ie what looks good to the judges on the day; and of course our judge's decisions are final).

 - Plants in the garden need to have succulent qualities although non-succulent plants can be included for effect.

-- Containers (pots, bowls) for the garden need to be easily transportable to the Weston Creek Community Centre. (ie not too heavy nor too large).
+- Containers (pots, bowls) for the garden need to be easily transportable to the meeting room. (ie not too heavy nor too large).

 - Containers (pots, bowls) for the garden can be of any material (plastic, terracotta, metal etc).